JasonYG/shopify-backend-challenge/README.md

 1. Make sure the app is running first by running `npm run dev`.
 Allow the frontend and backend to load properly.
 2. Next, run `npm run test`.
 You should see a mock chrome tab open that runs the Puppeteer + Jest tests!

+## Technical Details
+This app was written with a Node.js + Express backend, and a React frontend.
+I used MongoDB as my database of choice, and used AWS S3 to house the images uploading by users.